 Read also: To IATA or Not to IATA – That Is The Question

-Becoming an IATA approved travel agent or joining with a host/consolidator agency could potentially impinge on your ability to develop new business relations in a way that you believe will be more positively monetarily beneficial to you.
+Becoming an IATA-approved travel agent or joining a host/consolidator agency could potentially impinge on your ability to develop new business relations in a way that you believe will be more positively monetarily beneficial to you.
 There are ways around having to be a part of IATA and one of those is through consolidation tools like TTS Consolidator.
-TTS Consolidator allows for any travel agency or independent travel agent to do their own ticketing even if they are not an IATA certified partner.
-This allows you to be able to run your business in the way that you desire and build the kind of connections that you want without being beholden to a larger entity and having all the autonomy of an IATA certified agency.
+TTS Consolidator allows any travel agency or independent travel agent to do their own ticketing even if they are not an IATA-certified partner.
+This allows you to be able to run your business in the way that you desire and build the kind of connections that you want without being beholden to a larger entity and having all the autonomy of an IATA-certified agency.